WebsterAntonia/goal-tracker/README.md

 The app uses the Next.js App Router, so route files are expected to live under the app directory.

 Dynamic goal pages are handled with the `[id]` route segment.

+The primary user flow is centered on creating goals and updating their progress over time.

+## Development Notes

+Keep route behavior focused and predictable.

+Use TypeScript types for shared data structures where possible.